garrethue/eda-group-joins/README.md

 NOTE: Remember that a many-to-many relationship requires a join table, so the entities in the diagram may be missing some actual tables.
 Explore the tables in your database.

 ## GitHub repo
-1. Create a GitHub repo named “prime-group-joins”.
+1. Create a GitHub repo named “eda-group-joins”.
 2. Create a file called “joins-solution.sql”.
 You will store your responses to the exercise questions here.
 NOTE: This is merely a text file with a .sql extension.

 # Exercise